nickknw/nickknowlson.com/_posts/2012-01-11-seven-languages-week-2-day-2.markdown

 ---
 layout: post
-title: "Seven Languages In Seven Weeks: Week 2 (Io) - Day 2"
+title: "Seven Languages: Week 2 (Io) - Day 2"
 ---

 Day 2 of Io was the most difficult (as well as the most fun) day yet.
 It took me